-Applicants must have earned a PhD in English, with a clearly demonstrated exceptional record of excellence in both teaching and research.
+Applicants must have earned a PhD in English, or a closely related field, with a clearly demonstrated exceptional record of excellence in both teaching and research.
 The Department of English and Centre for Medieval Studies offer the opportunity to teach and to pursue research at the highest level.
-We seek candidates whose research and teaching interests complement and strengthen our existing strengths in the Department of English and the Centre for Medieval Studies.
+We seek candidates whose research and teaching interests complement and enhance our existing strengths in the Department of English and the Centre for Medieval Studies.
 Candidates will have an established international reputation and will be expected to sustain and lead innovative and independent research at the highest international level and to maintain an outstanding, competitive, and externally funded research program.

 Candidates must provide evidence of excellence in research in Later Medieval English Literature which can be demonstrated by a record of sustained high-impact contributions and publications in top-ranked and field relevant journals, the submitted research statement, presentations at significant conferences, distinguished awards and accolades, and other noteworthy activities that contribute to the visibility and prominence of the discipline, as well as strong endorsements by referees of international standing.

 Applicants must provide the name and contact information of three references.
-The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each once an application is submitted.
-Applicants, however, remain responsible for ensuring that references submit letters (on letterhead, dated and signed) by the closing date, November 30, 2020.
-They should be addressed to Professor Paul Stevens, the Chair of the Search Committee.
+The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each once an application is 2 submitted (this happens overnight).
+Applicants remain responsible for ensuring that references submit letters (on letterhead, dated and signed) by the closing date

-All application materials, including reference letters, must be submitted online by the closing date of November 30, 2020.
+All application materials, including reference letters, must be received by the closing date of November 1, 2021.